 So how does that fit into our long-term vision?

 Jelmer: The three core event components I mentioned: content, community, and business, all require a thoughtful concept when transitioning to a virtual event.
 And they all need to rely on the right technology, which our platform offers.
 But our mission has always been to go beyond the event itself.
-We want to recognize that an event isn’t just for those few days when you meet and exchange ideas, it is about what you do after.
-How this helps you to grow your network and your knowledge.
-So ‘one community’ of users who perhaps meet at one event, are still connected after it ends and can continue to chat with each other, ask questions to the speakers, and review webcasts and publications.
+We want to recognize that an event isn’t just for those few days when you meet and exchange ideas, it is about what you do after and how it helps you to grow your network and your knowledge.
+So ‘one community’ of users who perhaps meet at one event, are still connected after it ends, and can continue to chat with each other, ask questions to the speakers, and review webcasts and publications.
 Just as with live events, when you host your virtual event you also get that sort of an ‘after event’ community component, and this is going to get more and more attention in the following months.